Belieal/flipping-utilities/README.md

 ## How it works
 The plugin is designed to be "hands-free".
 This means you can just margin check an item you want to flip and the plugin will detect, store and display prices along with calculating the profits and return on investments (ROI).

-**The plugin will only record bought and sold trades with a quantity of one.** I hope to address this in a future update.
+**The plugin will only record bought and sold trades with a quantity of one.**

 ![](demo.gif)